Bhargee/GraspNet/README.md

 Code, data, and models for graspnet project v2.
 Please do not touch without first asking Bhargava or Joe.

+# Instructions
+1. install caffe locally in this repository, under `caffe`
+2. copy relevant data in the correct subdirectories under origdata
+3. download pretrained models to correct subdirectories in models
+4. read `preprocess_data.py`, make modifications as necessary, and run
+5. run `create_dataset.sh`
+6. run `make_dataset_mean.sh`

 # Layout
+After steps 1 and 2 above are done, the project structure should look like -
 ```
 root/
   caffe/ <- local install of caffe